SanekxArcs/test-task-ss/README.md

 ## Author

-Test task completed by [Your Name] for SoftSwift.
+Test task completed by Me for SoftSwift.

----

-For any questions or feedback, please contact the SoftSwift team.